NiklasRosenstein/python-docspec/spec.md

 ### Data

-A `Data` object represents a static value that is assigned to a name.
+A `Data` object represents an expression assigned to a name (e.g., a variable or constant).

 _Fields_